ndemou/Out-PingStats/README.md

 ## What is it?

-Out-PingStats is a glorified graphical version of ping.
-It displays detailed and easy-to-understand graphs to help you assess the quality of either your internet uplink or your connection to a specific host.
-It is perfect for medium and long-term use (a few minutes to a few hours), is written in powershell, and runs on your terminal.
+Out-PingStats is a graphical version of ping with an extra special mode of operation for the case of examining the quality of your uplink to the Internet.
+It displays detailed and easy-to-understand graphs.
+It is by far better than ping for medium and long-term use (a few minutes to a few hours), is written in powershell, and although it is graphical it still runs on your terminal.

 ![image](https://github.com/ndemou/Out-PingStats/assets/4411400/63b33280-a1ba-4a08-8fe4-da0572c2f942)